Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

 - Prioritize quality and sufficient sleep

-- Work with stress, think about what you can influence in your life and what you cannot.
+- Work with stress; reflect on what you can and cannot influence in your life

-- Consider some supplements to manage stress and calm the nervous system, such as magnesium or B vitamins, and some adaptogens may also help.
+- Consider certain supplements for stress management and calming the nervous system, such as magnesium or B vitamins; in addition, some adaptogens may also help

-Polycystic ovary syndrome is a very complex topic, and every woman must approach it in a slightly different way.
-Based on the type of PCOS that arises.
-If you have any questions about women's health, do not hesitate to contact our experts at the Femvie consultation .
-They will be happy to answer everything for free.*
+Polycystic ovary syndrome is a very complex topic, and for each woman, it must be approached in a slightly different way, based on the type of PCOS.
+If you have any questions about women's health, do not hesitate to contact our experts at Femvie Counselling.
+They will gladly answer all your questions for free.*

-Do you feel that you need to comprehensively set the right habits and kick-start your health?
-Our experts will give you loving advice and help you optimize your health and hormones through online consultations with diet, healthy habits, and the right mindset.
+Do you feel you need a comprehensive setup of correct habits to kickstart your health?
+Our experts will lovingly advise you during online consultations and help optimize your health and hormones through diet, healthy habits, and the right mindset.
 We offer three support packages.

 Sources used: